mertcandav/MochaDB/docs/english/data modeling/MochaTable.md

 Represents a table in the database.
-It consists of columns and rows.
+It consists of columns and rows. <br>
 It is an object to use in code.

 ### Examples